-8.4.
+9.1.
 Teachers' Pensions

-In order to ensure that the performance of the duty on the LA to supply Teachers Pensions with information under the Teachers' Pensions Regulations 1997, the following conditions are imposed on the LA and Governing Bodies of all maintained schools covered by this Scheme in relation to their budget shares.
+In order to ensure that the performance of the duty on the LA to supply Teachers Pensions with information under the Teachers' Pensions Regulations 1997, the following conditions are imposed on the LA and Governing Boards of all maintained schools covered by this Scheme in relation to their budget shares.

-The conditions only apply to Governing Bodies of maintained schools that have not entered into an arrangement with the LA to provide payroll services.
+The conditions only apply to Governing Boards of maintained schools that have not entered into an arrangement with the LA to provide payroll services.

-A Governing Body of any maintained school, whether or not the employer of the teachers at such a school, which has entered into any arrangement or agreement with a person other than the LA to provide payroll services, shall ensure that any such arrangement or agreement is varied to require that person to supply salary, service and pensions data to the LA which the LA requires to submit its annual return of salary and service to Teachers' Pensions and to produce its audited contributions certificate.
+A Governing Board of any maintained school, whether or not the employer of the teachers at such a school, which has entered into any arrangement or agreement with a person other than the LA to provide payroll services, shall ensure that any such arrangement or agreement is varied to require that person to supply salary, service and pensions data to the LA which the LA requires to submit its monthly return of salary and service to Teachers' Pensions and to produce its audited contributions certificate.
 The LA will advise schools each year of the timing, format and specification of the information required.
-A Governing Body shall also ensure that any such arrangement or agreement is varied to require that any such arrangement or agreement is varied to require that Additional Voluntary Contributions (AVCs) are passed to the LA within the time limit specified in the AVC scheme.
-The Governing Body shall meet any consequential costs from the school's budget share.
+A Governing Board shall also ensure that any such arrangement or agreement is varied to require that Additional Voluntary Contributions (AVCs) are passed to the appropriate AVC provider in the time limit specified in the AVC scheme.
+The Governing Board shall meet any consequential costs from the school's budget share.

-A Governing Body of any maintained school which directly administers its payroll shall supply salary, service and pensions data to the LA which the LA requires to submit its annual return of salary and service to Teachers' Pensions and to produce its audited contributions certificate.
+A Governing Board of any maintained school which directly administers its payroll shall supply salary, service and pensions data to the LA which the LA requires to submit its annual return of salary and service to Teachers' Pensions and to produce its audited contributions certificate.
 The LA will advise schools each year of the timing, format and specification of the information required from each school.
-A Governing Body shall also ensure that Additional Voluntary Contributions (AVCs) are passed to the LA within the time limit specified in the AVC scheme.
-The Governing Body shall meet any consequential costs from the school's budget share.
+A Governing Board shall also ensure that Additional Voluntary Contributions (AVCs) are passed to the appropriate AVC provider within the time limit specified in the AVC scheme.
+The Governing Board shall meet any consequential costs from the school's budget share.